IT IS POSSIBLE TO 3D PRINT A VERY PRIMITIVE GUN

 A lot of people are very excited about 3D printing because it gives us all the ability to print out objects ourselves instead of having to obtain them through traditional manufacturing and retail channels.
 Other people are very alarmed about 3D printing though, because some of the objects we can print out are guns.

 In most western countries – the USA is the only real exception – access to guns is controlled.
 Before you can buy firearms you have to have a background check, and often pass an exam on safe weapon handling and the law.
 The guns themselves are registered, and often ballistically tested; this makes it easy for the police to match bullets found at a crime scene and quickly identify if a registered gun was used.
-The idea of people being able to download and print a firearm brings politicians out in a cold sweat.
+The idea of people being able to download and print a 3D printed gun brings politicians out in a cold sweat.
 But is it a real problem?

 Say hello to The Liberator